 - leaking from your back passage (faecal incontinence) – this is rare

 Bowel problems usually start during or shortly after your treatment and may begin to settle down a few weeks after finishing treatment.
 Some men may find that some of their side effects last longer.

 Tell your doctor, nurse or radiographer about any changes in your bowel habits.
 There are often things you can do to help yourself and simple treatments available, such as medicines to control diarrhoea.

 If you’re gay, bisexual or a man who has sex with men, and are the receptive partner (‘bottom’) during anal sex, then bowel problems after radiotherapy may affect your sex life.
 You may need to wait until any problems or sensitivity has settled before having anal sex.
 Read more about side effects of prostate cancer treatment and how they may affect gay and bisexual men.

 Tiredness and fatigue

-- Hair loss – some of your pubic hair might fall out but this usually grows back after radiotherapy.
+Radiotherapy might also make some of your pubic hair fall out.
+But it usually grows back after treatment.

 - you’re older